codinglinde/codinglinde/README.md

 ### 👋 Hi there, I’m Linde! ###

-🌱 In September 2022, I made the switch from a non-technical background into technology.
+🌱 In September 2022, I made the switch from a non-technical background into technology.<br>
 👩🏾‍💻 Media & PR.
 Graduate student.
 Digital Content Creator.
 Strategist.
 Meticulous Planner.
 STEMinist.
 Career switching into Software Engineering.

 ## 👀 Currently Learning ##